JaydenDestin/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This overview outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />